The name that we read, so to speak,— Armand D'Angour (@ArmandDAngour) July 12, 2018

-Are you in search of the wisdom of the ancients, but don’t know where to begin?
-Are you looking for more than the classical locus–do you search for the odd and the obscure as well?
+Are you in search of the ‘wisdom’ of the ancients, but don’t know where to begin?
+Are you looking for more than the locus classicus--do you long for the odd and the obscure as well?

 Please feel free to comment, question, share your own favorite quotations!
-We are always willing to widen the circle with additional correspondents, so feel free to email Erik (email@example.com) or Joel (firstname.lastname@example.org).
+We are always willing to widen the circle with additional correspondents, so feel free to email Erik Robinson (firstname.lastname@example.org) or Joel Christensen (email@example.com).

 We are always rethinking, expanding, or trashing our mission.
 Currently, we have two mottoes, one Greek, one Latin:

 GAUDIUM IN PRAECLARIS RISUS IN DETERRIMIS

 We have collected 10 years of our common tweets in the SA Facebook, available to download for free.

 Sometimes we write blogs elsewhere. and in other places.
 Sometimes the translations on this page make the leap to the real world: on the stage or the printed page.

 On some occasions, we end up in the news: The Hindu, BrandeisNow, The Daily Beast, Prospect Magazine, The Conversation, The New York Times linked to us once….even NPR got in the game along with NH Public Radio and Arnie Arneson (more than once), and WORT’s 8 O’Clock Buzz.